 Good working knowledge of ICH-GCP, company standard operating procedures, local laws and regulations, assigned protocols and associated protocol specific procedures including monitoring guidelines.

 Good IT skills in appropriate software and company systems.

 Willingness to travel with occasional/regular overnight stay away from home depending on the region.

 Proficient in speaking and writing the country language and English.
 Good written and oral communication skills.

-Flexible mindset and ability to work at a fast pace within small exploratory international study teams in a
+Flexible mindset and ability to work at a fast pace within small exploratory international study teams in a fast-changing environment.

 Ability to work on multiple trials in parallel in different disease areas